CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/PolicyConfigChangeDisruptionDetailType.md

 `func (o *PolicyConfigChangeDisruptionDetailType) UnsetDisruptions()`

 UnsetDisruptions ensures that no value is present for Disruptions, not even an explicit nil
+### GetIsOnlyRequiredByOtherPolicies

+`func (o *PolicyConfigChangeDisruptionDetailType) GetIsOnlyRequiredByOtherPolicies() bool`

+GetIsOnlyRequiredByOtherPolicies returns the IsOnlyRequiredByOtherPolicies field if non-nil, zero value otherwise.

+### GetIsOnlyRequiredByOtherPoliciesOk

+`func (o *PolicyConfigChangeDisruptionDetailType) GetIsOnlyRequiredByOtherPoliciesOk() (*bool, bool)`

+GetIsOnlyRequiredByOtherPoliciesOk returns a tuple with the IsOnlyRequiredByOtherPolicies field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsOnlyRequiredByOtherPolicies

+`func (o *PolicyConfigChangeDisruptionDetailType) SetIsOnlyRequiredByOtherPolicies(v bool)`

+SetIsOnlyRequiredByOtherPolicies sets IsOnlyRequiredByOtherPolicies field to given value.

+### HasIsOnlyRequiredByOtherPolicies

+`func (o *PolicyConfigChangeDisruptionDetailType) HasIsOnlyRequiredByOtherPolicies() bool`

+HasIsOnlyRequiredByOtherPolicies returns a boolean if a field has been set.

 ### GetPolicyName

 `func (o *PolicyConfigChangeDisruptionDetailType) GetPolicyName() string`